 Benefits of Hyaluronic Acid for Hair

-To be clear, hyaluronic acid is not a moisturizer (it's a humectant), but it helps by pulling moisture in from the environment.
-Here's how this works to benefit the hair and scalp.
+To be clear, hyaluronic acid is not a moisturizer (it's a humectant).
+It works by retaining water and drawing moisture to the skin’s surface.
+This benefits the hair and scalp in several ways:

-- Hydrates the hair: The humectant-binding properties of hyaluronic acid perform similarly on hair fibers as it does on the skin, allowing the hair fibers to retain and seal moisture from products, according to Hill.
+- Hydrates the hair: According to Hill, the humectant-binding properties of hyaluronic acid perform similarly on hair fibers as it does on the skin, allowing the hair fibers to retain and seal moisture from products.

-- Reduces frizziness: Hill adds that hyaluronic acid also helps to seal the cuticle, which prevents unwanted moisture from entering it, leading to frizzy hair and shrinkage in highly curly and coil-y hair textures.
+- Reduces frizziness: Hyaluronic acid also helps to seal the cuticle, which prevents unwanted moisture that causes frizzy hair and curl shrinkage from entering it, explains Hill.

-- Plumps the hair: Farhang says that although more studies are needed, theoretically hyaluronic acid could help plump up dry, damaged hair.
-This plumping effect could be used for added volume at the roots, but additional ingredients would be needed to actually repair the damage, according to Farhang.
+- Plumps the hair: Farhang says that although more studies are needed, theoretically, hyaluronic acid could help plump up dry, damaged hair.
+This plumping effect could be used for added volume at the roots, but additional ingredients would be needed to actually repair the damage, she adds.

-- Hydrates the scalp: Not only does hyaluronic acid benefit the hair strands, but both Hill and King highlight its benefits for the scalp as well.
+- Hydrates the scalp: Not only does hyaluronic acid benefit the hair strands, but both Hill and King highlight its benefits for the scalp, as well.
 "Humectant molecules attract and bind moisture to the skin, allowing collagen to thrive in the skin and scalp," Hill explains.
-King adds that it can keep the scalp hydrated to avoid the issue of dry scalp.
+King adds that it can keep the scalp hydrated and prevent dry scalp.

 Hair Type Considerations

-According to Hill, all hair types and textures could benefit from using any hyaluronic acid–based products on their hair fibers.
-Hill explains that the ingredient's ability to bind to moisture helps all hair types and textures retain the proper balance of lipids, humectants, and proteins required for hair strength and elasticity.
+All hair types and textures could benefit from using any hyaluronic acid-based products on their hair fibers, says Hill.
+She explains that the ingredient's ability to bind to moisture helps hair retain the proper balance of lipids, humectants, and proteins required for hair strength and elasticity.

 More specifically, Farhang says hyaluronic acid would most benefit those with dry, brittle, and perhaps damaged hair as well as frizzy hair.
-King adds that even color-treated and chemically processed strands can benefit from hyaluronic acid and stresses that the more damaged the hair, the better.
-King explains that the hair shaft tends to be porous and hyaluronic acid can help to fill the cracks and moisturize.
-Farhang adds that the ingredient is particularly great for not weighing down curls and not leaving a greasy feel on the hair.
+She notes that the ingredient is particularly great for not weighing down curls and not leaving a greasy feel on the hair.
+King adds that even color-treated and chemically processed strands can benefit from hyaluronic acid; in fact, the more damaged the hair, the better, she stresses.

 How to Use Hyaluronic Acid for Hair